cybermaggedon/postal-plexus/README.md

 ## Overview

-This works for me managing email for a small number of domains.
+This works for me managing email for a small number of email domains, and it 'just works' for me.
+If you don't understand Dovecot, Postfix and Pulumi, maybe give this a miss because you might struggle to diagnose problems.
+It helps to understand SES, but that's fairly straightforward to fix with the AWS docs.
+There may be easier ways to achieve this outcome.

 This is a low-footprint mail system deployed to AWS:
-- SES is used to integrate with the global email system
+- AWS SES is used to send/receive on the global email system
 - Dovecot provides IMAP mailboxes
 - Postfix relays SMTP to AWS SES.
 - A delivery script takes the email from SES via an SQS queue and loads into